pknielski/pknielski.github.io/_posts/2019-03-30-what-is-messy-stove.md

 One way to do this is through food.
 While you don’t need to cook that food to connect, there is a special kind of feeling you get when someone likes the food that you’ve made.
 It’s a form of love and connection.

 OK, right about now you might be thinking (because you are on this page), “But I can’t cook!”
 Maybe you're feeling ashamed or upset that you can’t.
-Do not worry, because that’s what The Messy Stove is about.
+Do not worry, because that’s what The Relational Kitchen is about.
 I created this blog and channel for you, to show you how to cook for yourself and for the people in your life.
-You can learn to cook!
+You can do this!
 Let’s go!